"BITE THE BULLET"...

 PETS:

-Anyone following my blog knows I volunteer for A&B English Setter Rescue.
+A&B English Setter Rescue.
 A good chunk of my day is dedicated to keeping info organized for the rescue.
 Well, now that we have a house, I've adopted two English Setters, posted earlier.
 But, I've somehow had the opportunity to foster one puppy after another.

 1st puppy at 8 weeks arrived and stayed about 2 weeks before she was adopted to a family in PA.